 And sorry my American friends, but there’s no better example than some of your own.
 My jaw has dropped when I meet Americans that have never traveled abroad (or done so very little) yet still think the United States is the only “free” or “developed” country in the world.

-All it would take is a quick step onto European soil or a little trip through Australia or New Zealand to see that there’s lots of places out there who have their sh*t together….it’s a shame some prefer to “understand” other countries through the TV and internet instead of in-person.
+All it would take is a quick step onto European soil or a little trip through Australia or New Zealand to see that there are lots of places out there who have their sh*t together….it’s a shame some prefer to “understand” other countries through the TV and internet instead of in-person.

 As a personal example, we constantly hear about the dangers of the North Korean regime (which are indeed a threat).